 Layaway has taken a backseat to other more popular options including credit cards and buy now pay later stores, but it’s still an option at many stores.

 Layaway is different because you don’t get the merchandise right away, so consider that before you choose between buy now pay later, and layaway.

 What is Layaway?

 Rather than receiving your item now and paying for it over time, you pay for the item before you receive it.
 You’ll still pay it over time, but before you have the product in hand.

 The terms vary by store and the price of your purchase.
-Most people use it when they’re worried the item won’t be in stock any longer before they are able to save enough money.
-Some people prefer layaway over buy now pay later or some stores only offer one or the other, not both.
+Most people use it when they’re worried the item won’t be in stock any longer before they can save enough money.
+Some people prefer layaway overbuy now pay later, or some stores only offer one or the other, not both.

 How Does Layaway Work?